SD-WAN: Definition, Why SD-WAN, Types and Advantages

 What is Riverbed SD-WAN?

 Riverbed is one of the oldest statesmen in the WAN arena.
-While the rollout of WAN capabilities has been delayed a little longer than expected, there is no question that traffic analytics and other strengths make it a prime candidate for many businesses, not least companies.
+While the rollout of WAN capabilities has been delay a little longer than expected, there no question that traffic analytics and other strengths make it a prime candidate for many businesses, not least companies.
 Who already use their Steel-head goods.

 The Riverbed SD-WAN platform is an ideal answer if the company uses cloud-based software and applications.
 Expanding functionality to multiple locations is a particularly easy task, while the scalability options are also great.